 All programs are based on a 900 hour academic year to be completed in 30 academic weeks.
-Students will receive a copy of their Satisfactory Progress Evaluations at the time of each evaluation.
+Students may request a copy of their Satisfactory Progress Evaluations at any time by speaking to the Financial Aid Coordinator or School Director.
 Students will be evaluated for Satisfactory Progress once they have clocked the following actual hours and weeks:

+3 3 9

 Cosmetology 450 hours and 15 weeks

 900 hours and 30 weeks

 1200 hours and 40 weeks

 Esthetics 300 hours and 10 weeks

 Instructor Training 375 hours and 12.5 weeks